sharmanishita/cps/README.md

 > The connection between frontend input and backend services is not yet wired together, but both parts function correctly when tested separately.

 ---
+## Contributions

+- **Nikita S Raj Kapini** : Building the backend for question generation, data storage with MongoDB, and response analysis

+- **Shreyas Mene** : Developing the frontend user interface using Vite + React

+- **Yeddalu Pushkala** : Developing and integrating a chatbot (help assistant) with the frontend interface

+- **Manda Rani** : Designing UI components for registration and login pages

+- **Nakshtra Bandary** : Preparing project documentation, including UML diagrams, SRS, and system design documentation

+---

 ## Documentation